GDPR - your data

 - Help investigate concerns or complaints that you or your family may have.

-We may also ask you to volunteer to take part in health research and, if you do want to take part, we will ask for your agreement to use your data for this research.
+We may also ask you to volunteer to take part in clinical research and, if you do want to take part, we will ask for your agreement to use your data for this research.

 We may also use your data, or part of it, for other reasons: